AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Is it good that action space is entirely separated from decision? maybe based on Utility Function

+A utility function is a formal way to represent an agent’s preferences numerically.
+HIgher utility means “more preferred”, lower means less preferred.
+In everyday terms, if we say outcome X has a utility 10 and outcome Y has utility 5, we are simply saying that X is twice as desirable as Y. In bayesian decision we treat utility as a cardinal scale, so difference form 10 to 5 can be interpreted as x IS 5 units better than Y. Its good to have actual numeric values so that we can compute expected utilities under uncertainty.

+Positive and negative.
+We can define positive whic +10 is good +2 is less godd or a negative scale, -10 bad outcome and -2 less bad.

+Common ways to construc a utility function Cost/Benefit list all relevant costs and benefits of a decision and then add them up.
+Example: U(\text{Umbrella}, R=1) = -(\text{carry_cost}) = -1, U(\text{NoUmbrella}, R=1) = -(\text{wet_cost}) = -5,
+Monetary Utility
+Take posterior over the unknown parameters, future demand, click-through rates, etc. Then compute expected monetary payoff for each action and then pick the action wiht the highest expected payoff.
+U(Action)=Revenue(Action)−Cost(Action).
+Multi-attribute Utility
+Real decisions often involve multiple goals; cost, time and comfort, one approach is to combine them into a single composite utility.
+U=w1​×(-cost)+w2​×(-time)+w3​×(comfort_score),
+Weights reflect how important each dimension is to you.
+While assigning weights can be subjective, its a standard method in multi-criteria decision analysis
+Interesting because this means that competitive advantage would depend on how well you can allocate the weights.
+Risk Attitudes, we might have risk aaversio preferring a sure smaller reward over a risky bigger reward.
+Then utility migh be a nonlinear transformation of monterey outcomes
+U(x)=log(x)orU(x)=1−e−αx,
+Penalizing risky scenarios heavuliy.
+This is common in finance and economics, where one uses expected utility but with a utility function that reflects teh agents risk preference.

+Bayesian Inference + Utility = Bayesian Decision Theory Bayesian inference give us P(state∣observations)
+State is P(R=1∣O)., whether it will rain or not.
+Utility function tells us how good or bad each action is given the state rain or no rain.
+Expected utility is computed by taking the utility for each state and averaging over the posterior belief about those states.
+E[U(a)∣O]=possible states s∑​P(s∣O)U(a,s).
+Action selection, picks a\* with the highest expected utility.
+We can alos mix utility with constraints; sometimes we have hard contains that certain actions are disallowed or must meet certain rules.
+Bayesian inference still updates beliefs about the world but if the hightesy utility actions is outside constraints you cant pick it.
+In this case we can raise an alert, and select best feasible action.

+a∗=a∈Afeasible​argmax​E[U(a)∣O].

+TRAINING / LEARNING
+Utility fucniotn is somehow subjective, it encodes values and organizations goal.
+We can modify it to reflect different trade-offs.
+IN formal decision analysis we might do a asnesitivy analysis, varying the values or wights in utility function to see if the recommended action changes drastically.
+If it does we know the decision is highly sensitive to these assumptions.

 This quantifies the goodness or value of taking action given a particular state s.
 S can include factors like rain which is linear bayesian, temperature continuous and traffic discrete.

 Specifying Utility Function